sergism77/sergism77/README.md

 A wandering spirit drawn to the edges of art, nature, and technology, I am an interdisciplinary artist, forest beekeeper, and eco-driven technologist building resilient, mycelium-inspired data ecosystems.
 My journey began with sound—over 30 years as a musician—and grew into a deep dive into digital realms, from early CD-ROM development in the 90s to today’s decentralized networks.
 Formally trained in sound engineering and art direction, I have woven diverse experiences into a practice rooted in ecological stewardship and transparent collaboration.

 Back in 2004 I started the [Abdicate Cell](https://archive.org/details/abdicate_cell) netlabel.
-It was mainly to self publish my sound works, but ended up publishing a lot of other artists.
+It was mainly to self-publish my sound works, but ended up publishing a lot of other artists.

 Through Abdicate Cell I connected with many artists and musicians.
 It was a great experience and it helped me to understand the importance of collaboration and community in the creative process.
 I believe that art should be accessible to everyone.